termux/termux.github.io/package-suggestions.md

 Larger packages
 ---------------

-- [Mosh](https://mosh.mit.edu/) is a remote terminal application that allows roaming, supports intermittent connectivity, and provides intelligent local echo and line editing of user keystrokes.
-Really interesting to get running.
-There exists a [disabled package which may be built and run](https://github.com/termux/termux-packages/blob/master/disabled-packages/mosh/build.sh) but which unfortunately [crashes with a locale-related error](https://github.com/termux/termux-packages/blob/master/disabled-packages/mosh/BROKEN.txt).

 - [Mono](http://www.mono-project.com/) is an open source implementation of Microsoft's .NET Framework.
     - [Mono on ARM information](http://www.mono-project.com/docs/about-mono/supported-platforms/arm/)
     - [Stackoverflow post about cross compiling to Android ARM](http://stackoverflow.com/questions/17941856/compile-mono-for-android-arm7)